Editor’s Note: This post was updated on September 19, 2019, for accuracy and comprehensiveness. It was originally

 If your ECW increases in relation to your ICW, this is something you should take special note of.
 Unlike ICW, you do not want to see your ECW increasing beyond normal levels.
 Excess ECW can indicate health risks, including:

 During inflammation, the body sends additional blood flow to the damaged area.
-This causes an increase of extracellular water in a particular area.
+This causes an increase in extracellular water in a particular area.
 Inflammation occurs when part of the body gets damaged or bruised and is a normal bodily response to injury.
-This is called acute inflammation, and is a temporary increase in ECW.
+This is called acute inflammation and is a temporary increase in ECW.

 Chronic inflammation, however, is something more serious that isn’t always readily detected.
 It is marked by long-term swelling/ECW increases caused by cellular stress and dysfunction.
 Chronic inflammation can lead to serious diseases if allowed to persist over time, including renal failure, cancer, and heart disease. including renal failure, cancer, and heart disease.

-One of the kidneys’ major functions is to filter your blood and remove toxins produce in the body.
+One of the kidneys’ major functions is to filter your blood and remove toxins produced in the body.
 One important substance that the kidneys filter out is sodium, an element that is found in salt.

 When your diet includes more sodium than your kidneys can filter out, which occurs in people who have failing kidneys, your extracellular water levels will increase.
-In some cases, this increased extracellular water shows in visible swelling throughout the body and is a condition known as edema.
+In some cases, this increased extracellular water shows visible swelling throughout the body and is a condition known as edema.
 Edema can cause additional strain on the body by contributing to weight gain, blood pressure, and other complications.

 Obese individuals are characterized by having too much body fat, which among other things, leads to body water disruption due to excess ECW.
 This is because excess visceral fat can trigger production hormones that can lead to the disruption of a bodily system called RAAS.
 This excess ECW causes stress in the body due to its effects on the internal organs, which can exacerbate obesity and cause a dangerous cyclic effect.